 Every year I’ve eagerly anticipated fall and another chance to enjoy the outdoors again, pick up the hand weights, and begin afresh on the road to fitness and optimism, as the latter usually follows the former.
 Except for this year.
 It is already past the middle of September and I can’t seem to pry myself out of the Lay-Z-Boy or keep up with housework and laundry or keep myself as clean as I should, all because I’ve been fighting two recurring infections for several months now.

 You wouldn’t think a sinus infection could so affect your legs and feet, seeing as they’re on opposite ends of your body.
 Or that a bladder infection might make your hands shake whenever you lift an object with any heft to it.
 Or, for that matter, that having one infection could cause you to develop another.
 Yet that is exactly what my primary care doctor told me had happened.
-She said any infection in the bloodstream can “seed” itself in another organ in any location.

 At first, my brain hurt trying to see a correlation between bladder infection and hand tremors as described above.
 But by reviewing how the immune system works, we can more easily follow the thread from infected organ to trembling hand.